Vinnie Vincent: Early life

 Vincent John Cusano was born on August 6, 1952 in Bridgeport, Connecticut, the son of Theresa "Terri" (Ferraro) (1930–2021) and Alfonso Cusano, musicians.
 Both of his parents were of Italian descent.
 He picked up the guitar at an early age and was inspired by bluegrass and rock and roll.
-Cusano's first introduction to working with internationally renowned artists was working with Felix Cavaliere (mostly widely known from The Rascals and their hit "Good Lovin' ") as part of the band "Treasure".
+Cusano's first introduction to working with internationally renowned artists was working with Felix Cavaliere (most widely known from The Rascals and their hit "Good Lovin' ") as part of the band "Treasure".
 This resulted in an album of the same name being released on Epic Records in 1977.
 It was recorded in New York City at Sound Ideas recording studios In 1980, Vincent moved to Los Angeles, California where he became a staff songwriter for the television series Happy Days and Joanie Loves Chachi.
 Many of the series songs were written on Vincent's acoustic guitar while sitting at the Cunninghams' kitchen table on the Happy Days set, during off-time from the show's rehearsal schedule.
 Vincent has said the times of working at the Paramount lot were genuinely "happy days".
 According to the site "Kiss Related Recordings", Vincent has played with Dan Hartman as well as the bands Hunter, Warrior, Hitchhikers and Heat going as far back as 1970.